Landscape Designer Career Info

-|Key Skills||Creativity, attention to detail, technical, visualization, and communication skills, physical stamina, ability to lead a team, knowledge of architectural drawing and specifications|
+|Key Skills||Strong attention to detail, creativity, visualization skills, communication skills, physical stamina, leadership skills, and knowledge of architectural drawing specifications|

-|Salary||$42,343 per year (2015 median salary for all landscape designers)|
+|Salary||$49,045 per year (2020 median salary for all landscape designers)*|

-Sources: TheLandLovers.org, Michigan Civil Service Commission (Michigan.gov), Online Job Postings (July 2015), Payscale.com (July 2015)
+Sources: TheLandLovers.org, Michigan Civil Service Commission (Michigan.gov), Online Job Postings (July 2015), *Payscale.com (2020)

-- Boost technical skills.
 Students who gain skills in using design software, such as AutoCAD, may increase their chances of finding jobs and advancing their careers.
 Other computer skills, such as using Microsoft Excel, Adobe Photoshop or other business management and design programs may also prove useful.

-Step 2: Gain Practical Experience While in School
+Gain Practical Experience

 Some schools offering bachelor's programs partner with private companies and government agencies to give students the opportunity to develop practical skills in horticulture.
-Students can also take advantage of part time work in grounds maintenance to expedite gaining a landscape design job.
+Students can also take advantage of part-time work in grounds maintenance to expedite gaining a landscape design job.
 The U.S. Bureau of Labors Statistics states that short on-the-job training is offered for grounds maintenance workers, making it more possible for students to complete training while working towards a landscape design degree.
-As a grounds maintenance worker, students can gain skills in lawn care, planting, watering and fertilizing.
+As a grounds maintenance worker, students can gain skills in lawn care, planting, watering, and fertilizing.

-- Look for leadership opportunities.
 As one's career advances, there may be job possibilities that require the ability to supervise teams of other designers.
 Looking for opportunities to work on a team project and taking leadership roles when available may help a designer qualify for jobs with more responsibility.

 Certification from the APLD can lend additional credibility to a landscape design professional.
-Requirements include providing evidence of adequate education totaling at least one year of full-time study and presenting a portfolio of three designs that have been installed for at least two growing seasons, and meet minimum size and scope requirements.
+Requirements include providing evidence of adequate education totaling at least one year of full-time study and presenting a portfolio of three designs that have been installed for at least two growing seasons and meet minimum size and scope requirements.
 References from clients are also required.
 To maintain certification with the APLD, professionals need to submit evidence of completing 30 credits of approved continuing education coursework every three years.